jf3218/aftershock-xe/README-aftershock-xe.txt

 AfterShock XE (AfterShock Extended Edition) is a (hopefully temporary) fork of the AfterShock mod for OpenArena FPS game.
-AfterShock is the mod that brings more competitive features and customization to OpenArena.
+AfterShock is a mod that brings more competitive features and customization to OpenArena.
 The need for this fork arised because the development of AfterShock stopped and the AfterShock developers are currently out of reach, but we needed to add a few features.

 AfterShock XE codebase is available @ https://github.com/Irbyz/aftershock-xe